- In 1942 a Parks & Playground board is formed by the Village of Downers Grove, the first recreational activities are offered in 1943.

 - The Downers Grove Park District was created in 1946 when a group of concerned citizens envisioned the establishment of a park and recreation system to serve Downers Grove village residents.
 The vote was 130 for and 82 against in a local referendum on June 15, 1946.

-- In 1951 Hummer Park is purchased. including a six room house for use as a recreation center.
+- In 1951 Hummer Park is purchased following the purchase of a six-room house in 1953, which became the District's recreation center.

 - In 1952 the Park District took over responsibility for recreation programming from the village by forming the first department of recreation.
 Eight summer programs are offered.